Last Updated on 13th January 2023 by Sophie Nadeau

 The 2 hour-tour was awesome.
 We climbed the mountains on a 4WD, which was quite fun because of the bumps.
 While I usually hate guided tours, I actually loved this one!
 The guide was really interesting as she was explaining the history of the mountains and the economic and political challenges they are facing now.

 We also had the chance to enter the inside of the quarry, which was an amazing experience.
 As such, if you are visiting Tuscany, if you are in need of adventure, and if you want to enjoy one of the best secret spots in Italy, I strongly recommend going to Carrara!

 This little-known natural wonder of Italy was submitted by Nesrine of kevmrc.com.
 To discover more of the. best-kept secrets of the boot-shaped country, check out this guide to Cinque Terre.

-The Trulli houses of Alberobello, located in the southern region of Puglia (Apulia) are one of the most captivating things to see on a Southern Italy road trip.
+The Trulli houses of Alberobello, located in the southern region of Puglia (Apulia) are one of the most captivating things to see on a Southern Italy road trip (check out our best road trip tips).
 Whilst not quite one of Italy’s best kept-secrets, due to recent tourist popularity; there are plenty of secrets to be uncovered as to the history and meaning behind these houses with their unique conical roofs.

 Believed to ward off evil and bad luck, the symbols painted in white ash add to the mystery of the Trulli houses, which date back as early as the 14th Century.
 In modern times, many of the Trulli houses have been converted into souvenir shops, cafes and restaurants to appeal to the area as a tourist attraction.